 What You Can Do

 It can help just knowing that someone else has gone through a similar experience.
-In fact, according to the Centers for Disease Control and Prevention (CDC), about 10% of women who give birth each year have postpartum depression symptoms.
+In fact, about 10% of women who give birth each year have postpartum depression symptoms.
 You can find many other stories like mine on the Internet, but reading about it may not be enough.
 If you can talk with your doctor, you have already started to tackle the problem.
 Here’s some advice for women struggling with postpartum depression:

 The views expressed in this article do not necessarily represent the views of Pfizer, Inc.